fredmkatz/Literate/ldm/ldm_models/Literate/Literate.md

 	Note: every class can have an unnamed subtyping.
 	Also,  each subtyping is by default Exclusive and  Exhaustive.
 So those stipulations may be omitted.

-_ **ValueType** -
-Subtype of: Class.

-_ **Reference Type**:
+ValueType - A class that is presumed to be used a value, rather than a reference

-Subtype of: Class.
+Subtype of: Class

-_ **CodeType**
+_ **Reference Type** - A class that is presumed to be used as a reference, rather than a value Subtype of: Class

-A data type or enumeration used in the model
+ValueType:  **CodeType**   - A data type or enumeration used in the model

-Subtype of: ValueType.
+- isCaptive - the code type was implied by use in an attribute and is only used for that attribute (Boolean)

+ValueType:  **Code Value** - A possible value for an enumerated data class
+based on: CodeType

+- **code** - A short code or abbreviationi for the value _(NameString)_
+- **description** - an explanation of what the code means (*RichText*)
 Note: Often, a CodeType will be assigned to just one attribute in the model.
 In such cases, there's no need to declare a new Code Type and invent a name for it.
 Instead:
-   - List the code values as a bulletted list inside the description of the attribute in the form:
+   * List the code values as a bulletted list inside the description of the attribute in the form ‘**code**: description’
-	   ‘**code**: description’
-   - A Code Type will be created with the name [class][attribute]Code and the code values listed.
+   * A Code Type will be created with the name [class][attribute]Code and the code values listed.
 That CodeType will be marked as isCaptive.
-- isCaptive - the code type was implied by use in an attribute and is only used for that attribute (Boolean) as _ **Code Value**
-A possible value for an enumerated data class  DependentOf: CodeType

-- **code** - A short code or abbreviationi for the value _(NameString)_
-- **description** - an explanation of what the code means (*RichText*)

 _ **Key** - a list of attributes of a class
 Subtype of: Component
-DependentOf: Class
+basedOn: Class
 - keyAttributes - the attributes of the base Class.
 (List of Attributes ).

 Constraint: each attribute must be a direct or inherited of the base class.